-PHYSICAL DEMANDS: Although the field of cosmetology is not considered a physically demanding one, you will find that it does require a certain amount of physical stamina.
+PHYSICAL DEMANDS: Although the field of cosmetology is not considered a physically demanding one, you will find that it does require a certain degree of physical stamina.
 Due to the nature of the field of cosmetology, prolonged periods of standing, sitting, and bending at the waist will be required.
 Lifting and periods of manual dexterity will be required in some cases.

 SALARY AND COMPENSATION: The salary structure within the field of cosmetology is truly diverse.
-Actual income is based on such factors as, the field you have chosen, the area you choose to work, whether you will work full-time or part-time, commission, salary, or combination commission and salary, bonus or other incentive system, or whether you choose to own your own business.
+Actual income is based on such factors as, the field you have chosen, the area you choose to work, whether you will work full-time or part-time, commission, salary, or combination commission and salary, bonus, or other incentive system, or whether you choose to own your own business.
 For current information in your area, consult the JOB OUTLOOK INDEX at your local library or online at http://online.onecenter.org/.

 LICENSING: Http://online.onetcenter.org/Licensing.
 The Missouri Cosmetology Board requires a student to acquire no less than 150 hours for Cosmetology, 750 hours for Esthetics and 400 hours for Nail Technology.
 If you are transferring from another state, you may be able to transfer all or part of your hours from the state you were attending.
 The Missouri State Board will determine the number of hours that will be accepted.
 You must be at least 17 years of age to take the exam and must have successful completion of the 10th grade including 10 high school credits.
-Instructor licensing requires high school completion or a GED, a current Cosmetology or Nail Technology license in the state of Missouri and successful completion of 600 theory and practical hours in teaching methodology.
+Instructor licensing requires high school completion or a GED, a current Cosmetology or Nail Technology.
 The hours needed may be reduced in certain cases determined by the Missouri State Board of Cosmetology.
 Licenses are issued by the State Board of Cosmetology when completion of hours required by your chosen course are completed, and exams are passed, both practical and written.
 Licenses must be renewed every two years thereafter.
 You do not have to take an exam to renew your license.

-HAZARDS: The Missouri State Board of Cosmetology has taken great care in insuring that students will be provided with a safe working environment, including stringent sanitary procedures.
+HAZARDS: The Missouri State Board of Cosmetology has taken great care in ensuring that students will be provided with a safe working environment, including stringent sanitary procedures.
 Therefore, there are very few hazards to be encountered during training.
-Schools often adopt even more stringent rules and requirement to be followed by students, staff, employees and customers to ensure a safe learning facility.
+Schools often adopt even more stringent rules and requirements to be followed by students, staff, employees, and customers to ensure a safe learning facility.